Monetary Regimes and Trade before the Classical Gold Standard: Evidence from the Latin Monetary Union: Historical context

 \section{Historical context}

 The LMU was established in 1865 by France, Belgium, Italy, and Switzerland, later joined by Greece in 1868.
 These countries agreed upon a ``monetary convention'' aimed at harmonizing their monetary legislation, thereby remedying the ``inconveniences'' caused by differing coinage systems in cross-border transactions, as stated in the convention itself.
+The practical relevance of these frictions is documented in Willis's historical account of the early 1860s, which notes that monetary heterogeneity could mean that ``frontier trade was impeded, and travelers were subjected to inconvenience'' \citep[p.
+40]{Willis:01}.
+The presence of a trade-related motivation is also consistent with \citet{FendelMaurer:15}, who emphasize that the creation of the LMU responded both to the search for a more stable monetary framework and to the objective of facilitating trade among neighboring economies.

+This trade channel should nevertheless be understood in historically specific terms.
+The LMU did not create a common currency or a central monetary authority, and it did not operate mainly by eliminating large exchange rate fluctuations among its members.
+Exchange rate volatility among countries on metallic standards was already relatively low before the 1870s \citep{Flandreau:04}.
+The relevant margin was therefore not the disappearance of large exchange rate movements, but the reduction of uncertainty surrounding coinage standards, cross-border acceptance, and future monetary conduct.